gauravsatav/gcpCertification/6_Art_and_Science_of_Machine_Learning/notes.md

 * L1 vs L2

-  * In practice though usually the **<u>l2 norm provides more generalizable models than the l1 norm</u>** however we will end up with much more complex heavy models if we use l2 instead of l1.
+  * <u>**In practice though usually the l2 norm provides more generalizable models than the l1 norm however we will end up with much more complex heavy models if we use l2 instead of l1.**</u>
-  * this happens because often features have high correlation with each other and l1 regularization will choose one of them and throw the other away whereas l2 regularization will keep both features and keep their weight magnitudes small.
+  * **this happens because often features have high correlation with each other and l1 regularization will choose one of them and throw the other away whereas l2 regularization will keep both features and keep their weight magnitudes small.**
   * so with L1 you can end up with a smaller model but it may be less predictive.

 * Best of both worlds?
 (L1 and L2)

   * <img src="images/image-20220316153827092.png" alt="image-20220316153827092" style="zoom:80%;" />

-  * The **<u>elastic net</u>** is just a linear combination of the l1 and l2 regulation penalties, this way you get both
+  * **<u>The elastic net is just a linear combination of the l1 and l2 regulation penalties, this way you get both</u>**

     * the benefits of sparsity for really poor predictive features
     * while also keeping decent and great features with smaller weights to provide good generalization